 Poe and Finn, in the TIE fighter, head back to Tatooine to fetch BB-8, but the Star Destroyer Wannabe shoots the TIE fighter down.
 We never see the crash, and we see the destroyed TIE fighter in a ridiculous position.
+Despite hurtling toward Tatooine’s surface at top speed, the two somehow survive.
 Finn is thrown from the crash somehow.
 Poe is nowhere to be found (and yet his jacket is still there because plot) and Finn presumes him dead.
 Yeah, I’m sure he’s dead.
 I seem to remember the trailers showing him alive and well later in the movie.
 How convenient that the two of them got separated.
 Finn forgets about Poe for now, takes Poe’s jacket which was somehow not on his body, and starts walking in an arbitrary direction.
 By the way, the movie never explains what happens to Poe – he just appears inexplicably later in the movie.
-Thats totes not lazzy ritig at al. Is tots smrt ritng lik 4 rel u stipud fagaht.
+Thas totes not lazzy ritig at al. Is totes smrt ritng lik 4 rel u stipud fagaht.

 Aboard the Star Destroyer Wannabe, Kylo Ren is informed that Finn, Rey, and BB-8 escaped from Tatooine.
 As I asked myself why Ren couldn’t just do all the damn work himself, Ren then showed how much of a pussy his character is by throwing a literal temper tantrum.
 He gets out his lightsaber and slashes the hell out of some innocent machinery.
 Though I laughed in the theater, it was in this sequence that I asked the question, How has Kylo Ren not sliced himself into pieces with that thing he calls a lightsaber?